upptime/upptime/README.md

   introMessage: This is a sample status page which uses **real-time** data from our [Github repository](https://github.com/koj-co/upptime).
 No server required — just GitHub Actions, Issues, and Pages.
 ```

-#### Bot commits
+#### Site deployment

-If you want to use a custom GitHub user for commits, you can add the repository secret `GH_PAT` with the Personal Access Token of the user.
-This is optional, and commits with be from [@actions-user](https://github.com/actions-user) if no custom PAT is provided.
+Because GitHub Pages does not support the default `GITHUB_TOKEN` available to workflows, you'll have to set a secret `GH_PAT` with a Personal Access Token.
+For more info, see: https://github.com/maxheld83/ghpages#secrets.

 #### Internationalization